sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 If you would like to upgrade to the new M2 Pro but you have had your current laptop for less than two years, please reach out to [Tech Ops](mailto:tech-ops@sourcegraph.com) and [Finance](mailto:finance@sourcegraph.com).
 Manager approval is required to explain the business need.

+Decommissioning of your previous laptop will be handled through Tech Ops and our device management platform.
+This will involve data wiping the device, completing the buyback process, or retrieving the laptop to be stored at our hardware vendor.

 ## Recurring expenses

 **Software/SaaS/cloud:** please check with the appropriate team and manager to ask if we already have a subscription or licenses to the software.
 If not, please get @sourcegraph/people-ops's approval for software or a subscription that would cost more than $500 per year.